CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/observability/grafana/dashboards/platform-health.md

 | WARNING | &gt;= 90% | orange |
 | CRITICAL | &lt; 90% | red |

-This graph is configured to start the availability at 80%, however if the availability drops below this level the scale will modify to show the lowest availability level.
+This graph is configured to start the availability at 80%.
+However, if the availability drops below this level the scale will modify to show the lowest availability level.

 ### Requests